-Let's assume that's what they do.
-One person now goes to the juicer and starts squeezing herself a rather too small orange juice.
+Let’s assume that’s what they do.
+One person now goes to the juicer and starts squeezing a too-small orange juice.
 The other, with some difficulty, begins to grate the rind of the orange to flavour a cake.

-Had they discussed needs rather than heading straight to solutions, they could have both had the equivalent of a whole orange.
+If they had discussed needs rather than heading straight to solutions, they could have both had the equivalent of a whole orange.
 Their needs were complementary, in fact, not conflicting.
-With the determination to use a win/win approach, two sets of needs can frequently dovetail together.

-Addressing each person's underlying needs means you build solutions that acknowledge and value those needs, rather than denying them.
-Even where solutions cannot be as perfect as in the orange story, the person feels quite differently about the outcome.
+Addressing each person’s underlying needs means you build solutions that acknowledge and value those needs, rather than denying them.
+Even where solutions cannot be as perfect as in the orange story, people feel differently about the outcome.

-To probe below the surface requires redirecting the energy.
-Ask questions like:
+To probe below the surface, redirect the energy by asking questions like:

 “Why does that seem to be the best solution to you?”